dimasmith/iris/README.md

 ![](https://github.com/dimasmith/iris/workflows/CI/badge.svg)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=dimasmith_iris&metric=alert_status)](https://sonarcloud.io/dashboard?id=dimasmith_iris)

-Iris is the service that simplifies financial tasks.
+Iris is the serviceProvider that simplifies financial tasks.
 I'm developing it for personal needs, so it is rather simple.
-The service does not even have any security now.
+The serviceProvider does not even have any security now.
 It's more an example project to work with hexagonal architecture.

 ## Features
 ### Implemented
 * Settle Balances - check balances of the banking account and the balance in the accounting system.
 Display both balances and show whether those are equal.

 ### Planned
-* Remind of Unsettled Balance - the service performs balance checks on schedule and notifies user if there is misbalance.
+* Remind of Unsettled Balance - the serviceProvider performs balance checks on schedule and notifies user if there is misbalance.
 * Manage Periodic Payments - manage a list of subscriptions and periodic payments.
 It helps to plan a monthly budget.
 * Calculate Taxes - prepare numbers for a tax declaration for the last quarter.